rodinhart/Cyntax/readme.md

 # TODO

-- define some protocol for contains?
-  - also for assoc and dissoc and keys, everything really
-- check type for -, \*, / etc.
-  - also car, cdr, everything really
-- hide resolve?
-- refactor creation of Type/invoke
 - use Map instead of { hashmap }
   - Make hashmap proper ADT
 - fix defining something already in scope